-If you obtain volumes greater than 600 ml (20 oz.), you will need to increase the frequency of catheterization.
-When you drain less than 200 ml (7 oz.) at a time, you may catheterize less often if you are voiding as well.
-If you are not sure whether the bladder is full, catheterize.
-Soon, you will learn to recognize a full bladder reliably.
+If you obtain volumes greater than 600 ml, (20 oz.) you will need to increase the frequency of catheterization.
+If you are voiding on your own and you catheterize for less than 200 ml (7 oz.) at a time, you may be instructed to catheterize less often, If you are not sure whether the bladder is full, catheterize.
 In time, you will develop a regular schedule.
 A record of the times and volumes obtained will help your doctor fine tune your schedule.